For any query please contact us at email@example.com

 No. All ESMA registered TRs are equally acceptable in discharging reporting obligations.
 The requirement is for trades to be reported to a TR; therefore, a single entity could report different trades to different TRs.
 The important thing is that all trades are reported, not that they are reported to the same TR.
-The list of the 6 registered TRs is available on the ESMA website Registered-Trade-Repositories
+The list of registered TRs is available on ESMA’s website.

 9. My TR had a problem and will not accept my trades: should I send them to the Central Bank?

-No. The obligation is to report to a TR, not to the NCA; sending trades to us would not discharge your obligation.
-Should there be problems (and we understand that there might be, in the initial phases), ensure that all efforts are made to report trades as soon as possible and keep detailed records of the incident, the trades involved and the process to resolve the matter so that the information can be made available to the Central Bank if requested.
+No. The obligation is to report to a TR, not to the Central Bank; sending trades to us will not discharge your obligation.
+Should there be any problems, ensure that all efforts are made to report trades as soon as possible and keep detailed records of the incident, the trades involved and the process undertaken to resolve the matter so that the information can be made available to the Central Bank if requested.

 10. Where can I get my LEI code?
 Is there a national authorised LEI provider?

-LEI codes can be obtained from any approved pre-Local Operating Units provider (pre-LOU provider).
-The full updated list is available on the Regulatory Oversight Committee (ROC) website LEI.
-The Irish Stock Exchange is an approved pre-LOU provider (ise direct).
+LEI codes can be obtained from any approved pre-LOUs.
+A full updated list of which is available on the Regulatory Oversight Committee’s website.

 11. When can I submit a request/ notification for an intragroup exemption?

-An Irish Counterparty intending to avail of an intragroup exemption or derogation (where one counterparty is established in a third country, as provided for in Commission Delegated Regulation (EU) 2015/2205 of 6 August 2015) must notify the Central Bank at least 30 calendar days in advance.
+An Irish Counterparty intending to avail of an intragroup exemption or derogation (where one counterparty is established in a third country) must notify the Central Bank at least 30 calendar days in advance.